ackermannQ/Data_science/Covid19/README.md

 ## Exploratory Data Analysis
 * Relation between the variables :
-  * Blood_data / Blood_data : some variables are correlated (+0.9 !)
+  * Blood_data / Blood_data : some variables are correlated (+0.9 !) ;
-  * Blood_data / Age : week correlation
+  * Blood_data / Age : week correlation ;
-  * Viral / Viral : influeza rapid test gives bad results and needs to be droped
+  * Viral / Viral : influeza rapid test gives bad results and needs to be droped ;
-  *	Relation sickness / Blood_data : Blood rates between regular patient and covid19 patient are différent (lymphocyte, hemoglobine et hematocrite)
+  *	Relation sickness / Blood_data : Blood rates between regular patient and covid19 patient are différent (lymphocyte, hemoglobine et hematocrite) ;
-*	NaN analyse : viral 1350 (92%/8%), blood sample 600 (87%/13%), previously : 90% of the dataset
+*	NaN analyse : viral 1350 (92%/8%), blood sample 600 (87%/13%), previously : 90% of the dataset.

 __Student’s test (H0) :__
-*	Patients infected with covid-19 have higher leucocyte, monocyte et platelets rate than regular individuals
+*	Patients infected with covid-19 have higher leucocyte, monocyte et platelets rate than regular individuals ;
-  *	H0 = These average rates are EQUALS between people tested positive and negative to covid-19
+  *	H0 = These average rates are EQUALS between people tested positive and negative to covid-19.

-Result : Rejected, because patients with a more common decease also get significantly higher rates, not exclusively covid-19 patients
+Result : Rejected, because patients with a more common decease also get significantly higher rates, not exclusively covid-19 patients.

+## Conclusions
+*	A large part of the dataset is missing : only 20% is exploitable ;
+*	Two main groups interesting : blood and viral analysis ;
+*	The blood sample can’t give the certainty of Covid19 cases ;
+*	Some missing values need to be replaced, we can’t just drop them all.
+If we do so, we get 99 lines instead of 5644, so we lose to much information ;
+*	Blood_column : 600 values, viral_column : 1354.